jdbeutel/ics699-docs/statusReport/statusReport-2014-04thru09.md

 ### To Do

-I have not finished the Contacts conversion or new features yet.
+I have not yet finished the conversion or new features of the Contacts tab.
 Here are some of the remaining issues on that tab, which I may not have time to resolve in this project.

-* listing connections and drilling down into them
+* listing a contact's connections, and drilling down into them
 * bug: when modifications are undone manually, undo the highlighted fields and disable the Save button
+* Birth Date
-* displaying Birth Date in preferred format (and separating date from time preference)
+  * display in preferred format
+  * separate date from time preference settings
+  * bug: after first use, calendar fails to reappear
+  * bug: after saving or canceling change, field and Save button remain highlighted on next edit
 * photo upload
-** progress bar and Cancel Upload button are not displayed ** drag-and-drop border does not hug the image or animate to suggest drop-ability ** making the Edit/Cancel button revert to original photo after uploading a new one
+  * progress bar and Cancel Upload button are not displayed
+  * drag-and-drop border does not hug the image or animate to suggest drop-ability
+  * making the Edit/Cancel button revert to original photo after uploading a new one
 * adding new fields
 * displaying more properties
 * highlighting and automatically expanding matching search results